tma1863/Quiz-Game-Application/README.md

 ```
 http://localhost:8080/question
 ```
-The details of API Endpoints with be written in `api_endpoints_document.md`.
+The details of API Endpoints will be written in `api_endpoints_document.md`.

 # OVERALL ARCHITECTURE
 This project follows a clean 3-layer Spring Boot architecture as below: